Quantum Gates Between Distant Qubits via Spin-Independent Scattering: Introduction

-While it is known that both spin-dependent \cite{ciccarello} and spin-independent \cite{lamata,saraga} scattering can entangle, it is highly non-trivial to obtain a useful quantum gate.
+While it is known that both spin-dependent \cite{ciccarello} and spin-independent \cite{lamata,saraga,aaaa,bbbb} scattering can entangle, it is highly non-trivial to obtain a useful quantum gate.
 The amplitudes of reflection and transmission in scattering generally depend on the internal states of the particles involved which makes it difficult to ensure that a unitary operation i.e., a quantum gate acts exclusively on the limited logical (e.g. internal/spin) space that encodes the qubits.
-Only recently, for non-identical (one static and one mobile) particles, it has been shown that a quantum gate can be engineered from a spin dependent scattering combined with an extra potential \cite{guillermo}.
+For non-identical (one static and one mobile) particles, it has been shown that a quantum gate can be engineered from a spin dependent scattering combined with an extra potential \cite{guillermo}.
+An alternative approach is based on collision between matter-wave solitons that can be used to generate entanglement between them \cite{lewenstein}.
 We will show here that one can accomplish a quantum gate merely from the spin independent elastic scattering of two identical particles.
-This crucially exploits quantum indistinguishability to label qubits by their momenta, as well as the equality of the incoming pair and outgoing pair of momenta in one dimension (1D).
+This crucially exploits quantum indistinguishability, as well as the equality of the incoming pair and outgoing pair of momenta in one dimension (1D).
 In our scheme the quantum gate is only dictated by the Scattering matrix or {\em S-matrix} acting on the initial state of the two free moving qubits.
 This is thus an example of {\em minimal control} QIP where nothing other than the initial momenta of the qubits is controlled.
 Not only will it enable QIP beyond the paradigm of linear optics with material flying qubits, but also potentially connect well separated registers of static qubits.
 One static qubit from each register should be out-coupled to momenta states in matter wave-guides and made to scatter from each other.
 The resulting quantum gate will connect separated quantum registers.
 This may be simpler than interfacing static qubits with photons.